unitb/function-tables/README.md

 ## TODO
  1. ~~Adaptive cell height based on contents~~
  2. ~~Add bold, italics and strikethrough~~
+ 3. ~~Make UnitB.FunctionTable the one-stop module for all the eDSL~~
+ 4. Add support for held-for
- 3. Color table cells based on verification results
+ 5. Color table cells based on verification results
- 4. Add a command to automatically insert the verification results in the document
+ 6. Add a command to automatically insert the verification results in the document

 ## Example